HomeArduinoCore TutorialsArduino Serial Communication Tutorial

 }

-• Serial.println() sends data followed by a newline character, making it easier to read in the Serial Monitor.
+Serial.println() sends the text followed by a newline character, so each message appears on its own line in the Serial Monitor.

 Once the Arduino is running the above code: